 In each of the four Columbus Community Legal Services clinics, students have primary responsibility for their clients' cases.
 While supervising attorneys provide guidance and closely monitor case strategy, Columbus Community Legal Services emphasizes experiential learning and self reflection with the goal of producing alumni who will demonstrate a lifetime of professional improvement.
 In addition to learning practical trial techniques, students must also wrestle with the ethical issues that confront lawyers and examine such critical issues as racism, sexism, and class bias in the context of the legal system.

-Columbus Community Legal Services offers four distinct clinical courses: the Civil Practice Clinic; the Families and the Law Clinic; the Advocacy for the Elderly Clinic; and the Low Income Taxpayer Clinic.
+Columbus Community Legal Services offers four distinct clinical courses: the Civil Practice Clinic; the Families and the Law Clinic; the Veteran Advocacy and Estate Planning Clinic; and the Low Income Taxpayer Clinic.

 > About CCLS